funvill/funvill.github.io/_projects/2021-bird-playing-cards.md

 ## Design

-I decided to order the birds in each suite by their wingspan.
+I decided to order the birds in each suite by the size of their wingspan.
 The larger the bird the higher the face value of the card.
 Anna's hummingbird with a wingspan of 12 cm is one of the smallest birds that would have a face value of 1 (Ace).
 While a Sandhill crane with a large wingspan of 201 cm would have a face value of 12 (Queen)

 I also wanted to organize the type of bird by their suites.